Lightbulb-Education/forms-plus/README.md

  - Eliminate answers for test/quiz scenarios (Multiple choice, Checkbox)
  - Unselect un-required radio buttons by clicking on them again (Multiple choice, Linear scale, Multiple choice grid)
  - See a character count based on the min/max character validation rule of a text input (Short answer, Paragraph)
+ - Use dark mode purpose built for Google Forms